Automatic Identification of Magnetospheric Regions using Supervised Machine Learning Models: Hybrid Model Design

 \subsection{Model Integration and Prediction}

-The final classification combines outputs from both models through probability averaging as shown in Figure \ref{fig:cnnmodel}.
+The final classification combines outputs from both models through probability averaging as shown in figure \ref{fig:cnnmodel}.
 Each component model generates probability distributions for the five region classes.
 These probabilities are simply summed and averaged to produce the final prediction, with the maximum probability determining the predicted region label.
 This ensemble approach leverages the complementary strengths of both methods: the CNN's capability for complex pattern recognition in spectral data and the Random Forest's effectiveness in handling discrete parameter boundaries.
 The integration provides robust predictions that are less susceptible to individual model limitations.